Skip to main content

 Configure credentials and variables

-The Terraform AWS provider used by the SQS module will need credentials to communicate with the AWS API.
-You can set this up using the standard AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables in the workspace.
-When setting the variables, be sure to mark the Sensitive checkbox so that the variables are write only.
+To enable the Terraform AWS provider used by the SQS module to interact with the AWS API, configure the standard AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables in the workspace.
+Mark the Sensitive checkbox to ensure these values remain secure and write-only.

 Configure AWS API credentials as environment variables in the workspaceConfigure AWS API credentials as environment variables in the workspace